parrotao/Admin-Password-Management/README.md

-# This code is for below security requirement
+# This code is for below ICT operation backgroud

 1. You have a number of Windows clients which already joined enterprise AD.
 2. based on security base line, most of your users have no local administrator right.